IlyaLab/FMStates/README.md

 After clone all the scripts in the repo, the following steps will help you to get familar with the notebooks developed in this project.

-Step 1: imitates and build the environment
+Step 1: initates and build the environment
 ./cli.rb build

 Step 2: run the docker image